About the Barrie Home Inspector

 Remember when Buying a Home there is no warranty.
 Caveat Emptor – Buyer Beware

-Your only recourse if you have been lied to by Home Sellers is to go to Court.
+Your only recourse if you have been deceived or given false information by Home Sellers is to go to hire a lawyer and take the sellers to Court.

 Courses and Qualifications Include the following: